chadwyck242/fend-myreads/README.md

 ## Deployment

-This project may be viewable as a GitHub Project page [here](https://chadwyck242.github.io/fend-myreads/) .
-This is a project website built with the [gh-pages](https://www.npmjs.com/package/gh-pages) npm package.
+TODO: Plan on making this a GitHub Projects page once finishing the FEND NanoDegree and reworking the project at a later time when my React skills have grown.

 ## Built With